Read our Latest Posts

 When you’re travelling around Europe, you need a sturdy bag to carry your life with you.
 But as I soon discovered after living in both Switzerland and London, the picturesque cobbled streets do not go well with wheeled suitcases.
 Backpacks are a much better and more practical idea.
 If you’re looking for the best travel backpack for […]

-So you’re wondering how to go about visiting Chernobyl? or Is Chernobyl safe?
+So you’re wondering how to go about visiting Chernobyl today? or what does Chernobyl look like now?
 Well, you’re in the right place.
-This guide was painstakingly put together by myself after our visit over Christmas last year.
+This guide was painstakingly put together by myself after our visit over Christmas.
 If you like the article and are considering visiting please consider sharing it by using the buttons below.
-We also have […]
+We […]

 Introduction In camera double exposure photography involves combining two or more images into a single frame.
 This allows you to work with your shots and add textures to create surreal scenes.
 Words don’t really do them justice so here are some of my examples: How do they work?
 There are two types […]

 In a world where your smartphone can crank out perfectly lit photos at 12 megapixels in cascades of HDR bursts, shooting film might make you feel like a caveman (or cave lady).
 I totally get it!
 I’m not one to throw out a good iPhone shot #Instaiphone #instaapple #iOs.
 Before we roll if you are […]

 Out-of-the-loop is fast becoming one of our favourite websites here at Cultured Kiwi.
 At Out-of-the-Loop they list a growing number of amazing walks that are easily accessible by train from the centre of London.
 You take the train to one location, then walk to another train station.
 The distance varies – greatly!
 Almost every weekend, we’re […]